Manage Business Intelligence components

 You have successfully created a Business Intelligence (BI) server locally to Data Catalog.
 The new BI server appears in the Business Intelligence hierarchy.
 In the Properties section, you will see the status as Draft.
 This value can be changed by the Data Steward and Administrator.

-You can now add BI folders, datasets, reports, and other components locally under this server to build a complete metadata structure.
+You can now add BI folders, datasets, reports, data entities, and dataflows under this server to build a complete metadata structure.

 Add a new BI folder locally to Data Catalog